jaysampath/FastmartBackend/README.md

 1. `SaveStarterProducts.java` bootstraps the app automatically with starter products present in `starter-products.json`

 ## Deployment
-This application is hosted on Heroku platform.
+<s>This application is hosted on Heroku platform.
 Secrets are managed using Heroku's config vars.
-Check `src/main/resources/application-heroku.properties`
+Check `src/main/resources/application-heroku.properties`</s>

+<p>This dockerized application is now hosted on https://render.com/, secrets are passed as environment variables to the docker image</p>

 ## Future Work
 1. Creating Admin user and developing Admin access specific APIs